johannesridho/johannesridho.github.io/src/content/work/meta.md

 ![meta](./images/meta.webp)

 At Meta, I'm working in Serverless Computing team.
 The team's Async Tier platform processes more than 20 trillion job executions daily.
+Read more about it [here](https://engineering.fb.com/2023/12/19/core-infra/how-meta-built-the-infrastructure-for-threads).